1. Using an enterprise social network

 8. ESN features you can’t do without

-This is where you find and place updates, for example maessages, photos or documents.
+- Timeline - This is where you find and place updates, for example messages, photos or documents.
 Each timeline is personalised to the individual and is composed of the groups they are in and the people they follow.

-With quick and easy private messaging between employes, you prevent the unauthorised use of Whatsapp, SMS and Facebook for work-related matters.
+- Private messaging - With quick and easy private messaging between employees, you prevent the unauthorised use of Whatsapp, SMS and Facebook for work-related matters.

-Prevent your business documents from being shared via Dropbox or Google Docs and save files instead on your enterprise social network.
+- Document management - Prevent your business documents from being shared via Dropbox or Google Docs and save files instead on your social intranet.

-External users should be possible but with only limited access to your network.
-That way, you can provide integrated communicaton but prevent sensitive information from falling into the wrong hands.
+- External users - External users should be possible but with only limited access to your network.
+That way, you can provide integrated communication but prevent sensitive information from falling into the wrong hands.

 9. Calculating the ROI of enterprise social networks

 No matter how engaging an internal social network may be, when justifying the use of such a platform towards senior management it’s important to explicitly illustrate the platform’s successes with numbers.
 Here’s a quick suggestion how to calculate the Return on Investment (ROI) of an enterprise social network: increase of engagement + decreased turnover of personnel + increased productivity = ROI.